tchaudhry91/minty/README.md

-# minty
+# Mynt
-Minty is an Interpreter written with the purpose of learning Zig.
+Mynt is an Interpreter written with the purpose of learning Zig.